mintlayer/building_on_mintlayer/README.md

 ## Tokenization

-Mintlayer's native token, MLT, is used for staking and for paying transaction fees.

-In addition, minting your own token on Mintlayer is as easy as submitting a transaction.
+Minting your own token on Mintlayer is as easy as submitting a transaction.
 No smart contract is required!
 There are three ways to create your own token:
 - _RPC_:  create a token issuance transaction and submit it to a Minlayer node via RPC
 - _Wallet_: use the graphical user interface provided by Minlayer's mobile or web wallets